Maven Server-Side Settings

 maven.home JVM option are used set for the TeamCity server process.

-Since TeamCity 2019.2.1, you can define credentials for accessing Maven repositories in the
+Since TeamCity 2019.2.1, you can also define credentials for accessing Maven repositories in the

-settings.xml file uploaded to the Maven Settings of your Root project.
-This allows storing custom libraries in private repositories and accessing them from all the subprojects of the Root project.
+mavenSettingsDsl.xml file and upload it to the Maven Settings of your Root project.
+This allows storing custom libraries in private repositories and accessing them from all the subprojects of the Root project using the predefined credentials.

 Maven user-level settings are defined in the User settings selection section of the Maven build step of the build configuration (if there are several Maven steps, settings from the first one are used).